Kodular/Documentation/docs/components/monetization/advertising/adcolony-interstitial.md

 {>>Returns `boolean`<<}

-Returns true if the current app user is located in europe.
-If true you must ask the user as example in a dialog if he give his consent for personalized ads.
+_Returns true if the current app user is located in europe.
+If true you must ask the user as example in a dialog if he give his consent for personalized ads._

 ### Load Ad

 [[Method('AdColony Interstitial', 'Load Ad', false)]]

-Loads a new ad.
+_Loads a new ad._

 ### ShowAd

 [[Method('AdColony Interstitial', 'ShowAd', false)]]

-Shows an ad to the user.
+_Shows an ad to the user._

 ## Properties

 ### App ID

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('AdColony Interstitial', 'App ID')]]